Remembrance of the Daleks: Home media

 Remembrance of the Daleks was released on VHS with The Chase in September 1993 as a special Dalek tin set titled The Daleks: Limited Edition Boxed Set.
 It was re-released in 2001 as part of The Davros Collection, which was a limited-edition box set, exclusive to UK retailer WH Smith.

 The serial was released on DVD in the United Kingdom on 26 February 2001, remastered by the Doctor Who Restoration Team.
 The original Region 2 DVD release has some video effects missing from episode 1 and the start of episode 2.
 This was an unforeseen consequence of the Restoration Team using earlier edits of these episodes to minimise generational quality loss, made before certain effects were added.
 The problem was corrected with subsequent DVD releases, including Region 1.
 This DVD also was not able to include two songs by The Beatles, "Do You Want to Know a Secret" and "A Taste of Honey", due to copyright; the former was replaced by the Billy J. Kramer and the Dakotas' version, while the latter was replaced with "generic production music".

 The story was included as part of a limited run box set in 2003 with The Dalek Invasion of Earth and Resurrection of the Daleks.
 A remastered version of this story was released on Region 2 in November 2007, as part of The Complete Davros Collection and as a two-disc standalone release (including the 'Davros Connections' documentary from the boxset) on 20 July 2009.
 It includes the effects that were mistakenly left out and songs by The Beatles that weren't clearable for the original release but subsequently fell under a blanket music licensing agreement for the UK.
 There is also a newly remastered stereo and 5.1 surround sound mix.
 In the original Davros Boxset release version, there were two total mutes of the 5.1 soundtrack during episode one.
 2entertain fixed the master within a few days of release and faulty copies could be exchanged for fixed ones via mail-in.
 The standalone version of the release uses the fixed version.
 The two-disc Special Edition was delayed due to clearance issues and was held off until it was released in the United States and Canada on 2 March 2010.

 This serial was also released as part of the Doctor Who DVD Files in issue 29 on 10 February 2010, the first of the classic series to be released on the partwork.
 This marks the fourth different separate release of the serial on DVD.

 In 2013, (in the USA and Australia) it was released on DVD for another time as part of the "Doctor Who: The Doctors Revisited 5–8" box set, alongside Earthshock, Vengeance on Varos, and the TV movie.

+In 2017, a German-language audiobook version was released under the title Die Hand des Omega, read by Michael Schwarzmaier, the actor who dubbed the voice of the 7th doctor in the television series.